TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 |  4 | Shall receive data from RID emitting drones | Design Constraint |

 <sup>1</sup> According to research done on drone tracking and radio frequency emission, there are three difference drone detection cases.
-In each case, the frequency band used was either the 2.4 Ghz or 5.8 Ghz ISM bands.
+In each case, the frequency band used was either the 2.4 Ghz or 5.8 Ghz ISM bands [^1].

 <sup>2</sup> If the reciever reads data that is not the RID signal, it could be considered a privacy concern